As the treasury of the Archdiocese, the Catholic Development Fund (CDF) enables the mission of the church to practically continue.

 It does so in our archdiocese and across Australia through loans made in its own right or in syndication with other CDFs.
 The wise stewardship of the CDF fund ensures sufficient income to cover operational costs and to provide funding for archdiocesan works.
 The CDF Manager and her staff in collaboration with the Archdiocesan Financial Administrator ensure a professional yet pastoral approach to their policies and practices.

-I acknowledge and thank the primary depositors, namely the parishes, Catholic Education, Congregational Schools, CatholicCare and Marymead.
+I acknowledge and thank the primary investors, namely the parishes, Catholic Education, Congregational Schools, Marymead CatholicCare and Catholic Healthcare.
 In supporting the CDF, they further the mission of the Church in terms of their particular apostolate and in support of the wider Church.

 Indeed, the CDF is a practical expression Pope Francis’ oft repeated call for “Missionary discipleship.”
 In our diversity we together affirm “to make Jesus known and loved” in our times.